 Asking Primerano to give an astrological interpretation of Equanimity, I was pretty impressed by her read on the herbs’ synergies:

-“Moon-governed herbs working in great synergy with Mercury ruled-herbs Skullcap, Valerian and Licorice.
+“Moon-governed herbs working in great synergy with Mercury ruled-herbs Skullcap, Valerian, and Licorice.
 Catnip is ruled by Venus, Hawthorne Berry by Jupiter (or Mars).
 Moon plants in combination with Mercury plants allow us to access our subconscious and deep emotions while opening up the doorway to receive the insights we need in order to heal.
 This blend could be especially helpful for Fire-dominant folks (Leo, Aries, Sagittarius) to bring balance to their fiery energy if in excess.
 This can manifest in the form of red-hot emotions, overstimulation, overexertion, and insomnia due to an excess of these things, anxiety or nervousness.”

-A huge part of Equanimity’s effects focuses on flow and shutting down the interior chatter, so it’s amazing for me to see how, without even trying it herself, a alternative healer can nail it like that.
-In the absence of strong or shifting guidance from health authorities — or structures which often sneer on health perspectives held mainly by women — intuitive perspectives often fill the gap.
+A huge part of Equanimity’s effects focuses on flow and shutting down the interior chatter, so it’s amazing for me to see how, without even trying it herself, an alternative healer can nail it like that.
+In the absence of strong or shifting guidance from health authorities — or structures that often sneer on health perspectives held mainly by women — intuitive perspectives often fill the gap.
 And in cases like sleep and anxiety, an effective solution can have all sorts of reasons why it works for people – both clinical and esoteric.

 Primerano tells me, “The way I see it, astrology and herbalism are a branch of the same tree in understanding the forgotten language of nature and the cosmos, from which we are not separate.”
 Nature possesses many patterns; divining them can help us survive.
 For others, the older belief systems simply make beautiful sense of the world around them.
-Any rate, it’s fascinating to see what people put in their Medicine Box, and how our products connect with those seemingly out there in the cosmos.
+At any rate, it’s fascinating to see what people put in their Medicine Box, and how our products connect with those seemingly out there in the cosmos.
 Guess it’s a small world after all.